 $15,000 for property damage

-Pays for repairs or replacement of someone else’s property damaged in an accident you cause
+Pays to repair or replace another person’s property after an accident you cause

 Optional coverages for new drivers in California